Amazon Data Analyst Interview Guide

 What You Need

-• Data collection processes and data management systems
+• Data modeling and data warehousing concepts

 Nice to Have